hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 #### `superseded-by` and `replaces` headers

 HIPs may also have a superseded-by header indicating that a HIP has been rendered obsolete by a later document; the value is the number of the HIP that replaces the current document.
-The current document must change status to “Replaced” once the superseding HIP is changed to “Final” status.
+The current document must change status to "Replaced" once the superseding HIP is changed to "Final" status.
 The newer HIP must have a replaces header containing the number of the HIP that it rendered obsolete.

 ### Linking to other HIPs